-Muay Thai has helped me considerably to become more proficient in performing under pressure, something I’ve never been good at.
-The idea of doing anything in front of an audience, let alone the possibility failing publicly, is something that previously struck fear into my heart and Muay Thai has acted as a tool to fix this.
+Muay Thai has helped me to become more proficient in performing under pressure, which is something I have never been never good at.
+The idea of doing anything in front of an audience, let alone the possibility of failing publicly, is something that previously struck fear into my heart.
+Muay Thai has acted as a tool to fix this.

-As I’ve grown in life and with Muay Thai, I’ve learned to become a ‘pseudo-extrovert’ in some situations.
+Throughout my twenties, I’ve learned to become a ‘pseudo-extrovert’ in some situations.
 The first time I was forced to do this was when I began teaching English a few years ago.
 Now, when I’m in front of a class, my introverted tendencies don’t show.
 I’ve learned to perform, entertain and fill the room with my personality for my students.
 The second time was when I had my first fight.
-When I’m in the ring, I’m forced to bring something out, to show things I wouldn’t dare to in day-to-day life.
+When I’m in the ring, I’m forced to bring something out, to show parts of myself that I would never usually dare to.
 This is part of the reason why I love it.
 Fighting is a form of creative self-expression, one which I’m glad to say has helped me grow tremendously.
-The quote below from LouAnne Johnson, the teacher and former marine who was portrayed by Michelle Pfeiffer in the film Dangerous Minds, explains how that has been made possible in a way that I don’t believe I could exceed.
-I shall leave you with that.

 A quote from LouAnne Johnson, the teacher and former marine who was portrayed by Michelle Pfeiffer in the film Dangerous Minds, describes this better than I ever could.